 Wage growth is a key factor in determining inflation.
-If wages increase quickly it will cause high inflation.
+If wages increase quickly, it will cause high inflation.
 In the 1970s, there was a brief attempt at wage controls which tried to limit wage growth.
 However, it was effectively dropped because it was difficult to enforce widely.
 See Price and incomes policies.